MDK-Packs/TrustZone/app/AWS/README.md

 ## Target Setup

  - target needs to be preloaded with prebuilt TF-M. See [README.md](../../tfm/README.md) for more details.
- - target needs to be preloaded with [Provision application](#provision-application).
+ - target needs to be loaded with [Provisioning application](#provisioning-application).
  - target needs to be provisioned.
 See [Provisioning the target](Provision.md).

-## Provision Application
+## Provisioning Application

+This application is integrated into the demos.
+It is activated during reset while holding vioBUTTON0 button pressed.
-This application exposes a provisioning API accessible through the terminal which can be used to provision the target.
+It exposes a provisioning API accessible through the terminal which can be used to provision the target.

+Provision the target:
+ - program the demo with integrated provisioning application into the target
+ - reset the target while holding vioBUTTON0 button pressed
+ - execute the `provision.py --interactive` script on the PC
+ - reset the target to run the demo

 See [Provisioning the target](Provision.md) for details.

-Application is available for the following targets:
- - `B-U585I-IOT02A`: runs on B-U585I-IOT02A board

-### Target: `B-U585I-IOT02A`

-Board: B-U585I-IOT02A

-1. Use `csolution` to create `.cprj` project files
-`csolution convert -s AWS.csolution.yml -c Provision.Debug+B-U585I-IOT02A`
-`csolution convert -s AWS.csolution.yml -c Provision.Release+B-U585I-IOT02A`
-> Note: remove `-std=c99` within `cflags` in generated `.cprj` in order to suppress warnings

-2. Build a specific project
-  - use `cbuild`
-  `cbuild Provision.Debug+B-U585I-IOT02A.cprj`
-  `cbuild Provision.Release+B-U585I-IOT02A.cprj`
-  - or use MDK and import `Provision.<build-type>+B-U585I-IOT02A.cprj` and build with MDK
-  > Note: due to current importer limitation it is necessary to manually add the following preprocessor define `MBEDTLS_CONFIG_FILE=\"mbedtls_config_psa.h\"`

-3. Sign the image (`<version> = "0.0.0"`, `<security_counter> = 1`)
-  - run `sign_image.bat <name>.hex <version> <security_counter>`
-  - or use MDK:
-    - Options for Target - Output - enable "Create HEX File"
-    - Options for Target - User - After Build/Rebuild - enable Run #1 `sign_image.bat $L@L.hex <version> <security_counter>`
-    - Options for Target - Utilities - disable "Update Target before Debugging"

-4. Run the application
-  - connect the board ST-Link USB to a PC (provides also power)
-  - open terminal on PC and connect to board's serial port (Baud rate: 115200)
-  - program the signed image to the target using STM32CubeProgrammer
-  - reset the target and execute the `provision.py` script

 ## coreMQTT Mutual Authentication Demo